meliadamian17/cs144_lab3/router/README.md

 **Purpose**: Finds a routing table entry matching a destination IP address.

 **Implementation Details**:
-- Iterates through routing table linked list
+- Iterates through routing table linked list to find the longest prefix
-- Compares destination IP with each entry's destination
+- Compares destination IP with longest till now
-- Returns matching entry or NULL if no match found
+- Returns longest prefix entry or NULL if no match found

-**Note**: This implementation performs exact match rather than longest prefix match.
-For production use, longest prefix match should be implemented.

 **Required Functionality**: Enables IP forwarding by finding the appropriate routing table entry for a destination.